CBD and the Mechanisms (plural) of Anxiety

 Same thing for BDNF.

-If stress, whether acute or chronic destroys the brain (actual tissue loss), serotonin and BDNF are key to replenishing and building new brain.
+If stress, whether acute or chronic destroys the brain (actual tissue loss), serotonin and BDNF are key to replenishing and building a new brain.

 It's called neurogenesis.